TargetProcess/taucharts-docs/basic/facet.md

 > NOTE: You can't use two *measure* dimension in one axis.
 In this case you'll get an error.

-If you want to set [guide properties](guide.md) for axis, you should pass array instead of object.
+If you want to set [guide properties](guide.md) for axis, you should pass an array instead of an object.

 Here is an example: